-Queens Public Library’s Queens Memory Project is launching the Queens Memory Cookbook, a new storytelling and archiving series with the Ridgewood (20-12 Madison Street) and St. Albans (191-05 Linden Boulevard) community libraries.
+Queens Public Library’s Queens Memory Project has launched the Queens Memory Cookbook, a new storytelling and archiving series with the Ridgewood (20-12 Madison Street) and St. Albans (191-05 Linden Boulevard) libraries.
 We invite anyone who lives, cooks, visits, or dines in these neighborhoods to be part of this exciting project!

 Participants can join programs in-person or virtually to contribute recipes, stories, photos, and recipe cards.
 Contributions will be included in new volumes of the Queens Memory Cookbook, which will be published, printed, and shared with participants later this year.